kinetic-fit/fit-android-issues/README.md

 If you need, please review the Test Plan and Test Scenarios documents in the repository to ensure that you understand the requirements for testing and reporting.

+##App version 2.5.7 (238) - April 24, 2020
+This version is a hotfix for any trainers that use the FTMS broadcast service, such as SmartControl 2 and inRide3.
+This fixes the issue where power sensor was greyed out on these devices.

 ## App version 2.5.6 (237) - April 21, 2020

 [bug] This version should fix issues [#29](https://github.com/kinetic-fit/fit-android-issues/issues/29) , [#30](https://github.com/kinetic-fit/fit-android-issues/issues/30), [#31](https://github.com/kinetic-fit/fit-android-issues/issues/31), [#32](https://github.com/kinetic-fit/fit-android-issues/issues/32), and [#34](https://github.com/kinetic-fit/fit-android-issues/issues/34)